Milkomeda98/CKD-TransBTS/README.md

 - ![outline](Quantitative_Result.png)

+## Observations
+- if running on machine with limmited number of workers decrease workers to 16 or something else
+- downgrade protobuf
+- specify the full dataset path

 ## Citation
 If you find the code useful, please consider citing our paper using the following BibTeX entry.
 ```